vrindaparam/EDA/README.md

 # EDA
-EDA and Data Visualization on Breast Cancer data from gaggle
+EDA and Data Visualization on Breast Cancer data from Kaggle